 At Danskammer, Charles and Judy were involved with the farming until Charles built himself a painting studio.
-As with every studio he had, it was for me a place of refuge and tranquility.
-With the one at the farm, I associate the aroma of the Revelation brand of tobacco that he smoked in his pipe.
+It was for me a place of refuge and tranquility.
+I associate the aroma of the Revelation brand of tobacco that he smoked in his pipe.

-Since the plan was to return to the USA after a year, Charles and Judy put us two elder kids, then aged seven (me) and fourteen (Martha), into an American school in Rome.
+Since the plan was to return to the USA after a year, Charles and Judy put us two elder kids, then aged seven (me) and fourteen (Marthe), into an American school in Rome.
 Katy, aged four, went for a year to an Italian preschool where she learned to spell phonetically as it is done in Italian, and has had interesting English spelling ever since.

 Charles would cajole us to join him on his adventures.
 He could make it from Fiumicino (Rome's port) to Giglio, barely.
 On one such expedition he was joined by family friend Jacques Bahbout who was walloped by the swinging boom and would not sail with Charles again.
-Nonetheless, Jacques learned to love Giglio and when he made millions launching McDonalds in Italy he built a near-palace there and to this day generously hosts us when we are there.
+Nonetheless, Jacques learned to love Giglio and when he made millions launching McDonalds in Italy he built a near-palace there and to this day generously hosts us when we visit.

-During high school, I worked occasionally after school dubbing (adding voiceovers in special recording studios) Italian "spaghetti westerns" (shot in the deserts of Sardinia to look like Texas) into English for the American market.
+During high school, I worked after school dubbing (adding voiceovers in recording studios) Italian "spaghetti westerns" (shot in the deserts of Sardinia to look like Texas) into English for the American market.
 My boyhood voice is in hundreds of mediocre movies.
-The money I earned enabled me to buy motorbikes and electric guitars.
+The money I earned bought motorbikes and electric guitars.
 I was in a rock and later jazz band with some Roman buddies, and my social life was largely in Italian or, more precisely, Romanaccia, the street argot of Rome.

 The good apartment (that contributed to Charles and Judy's decision to stay in Rome) was at 89 Via del Gesu (Jesus Street) where we lived for twelve years.
-Fortunately, they had decided to buy not rent, and it was one of the best financial decisions of their lives.
+Fortunately, they had decided to buy not rent, and it was one of the few good financial decisions of their lives.
 Two blocks to the south was the Roman Forum and a block to the north was the Pantheon.
 By the time they sold it, Italy had emerged from its postwar doldrums and Rome real estate had become expensive.
-The apartment was palatial, in a 300-year old building, with marble floors and a Rube Goldberg system of radiators that burst in the first year and ruined all our books and papers.
+The apartment was palatial, in a 300-year old building, with marble floors and a Rube Goldberg system of radiators that burst in the first year and ruined all our books and furniture.

 A couple of blocks away was Piazza Navona with Berniniís famous fountains.
 Beyond that was Via di Monte Giordano, a narrow cobblestoned street where, at number 5, Charles rented a studio.
 I enjoyed visiting him there and the odor of the turpentine with which he thinned his oil paints (and of that Revelation tobacco when he could get it) always brings me back to that magical place, with its antique octagonal floor tiles and five flights of stone stairs worn at their centers by centuries of climbers.
 Among other themes, he produced a series of paintings he called "Mammismo" (in English, "Smotherhood") and had exhibitions in galleries in Rome and around Europe.
 It was a productive period in his career.

 Around 1970 Charles and Judy separated after a stormy Roman-style saga.
-Charles had some affairs.
+Charles had had some affairs.
 Enraged, Judy chopped up his best paintings including some scheduled for a major exhibition in London.
 With much of the work destroyed, he canceled it.
 In retrospect it seems silly how angered and ashamed they both were by this episode.
 They kept it secret for years.
 Not even the London gallery was told the reason for the cancellation.
 Eventually, they each moved -- separately -- back to NYC.

 A related saga is that of the legacy of our friend Juanita Piccoli.
-Juanita and her husband Nemo were Commie artist friends of Judy and Charles in the 50s.
+Juanita and her husband Girolamo ("Nemo") were Commie artist friends of Judy and Charles in the 50s.
 During that decade, they moved to Italy and lived in Rome for years and shared a studio on the Via Margutta, a stone's throw from the famous Spanish Steps.
 As Italy recovered from the War and grew expensive, they were priced out of that classy location and retreated to the tiny (population 5,000) medieval walled mountaintop village of Anticoli Corrado, 54 kilometers northeast of Rome.
 There they acquired and remodeled a couple of houses and lived in one of them.
 It was literally on the edge of the village, atop one of the ancient walls, and had terraced gardens and a breathtaking view of the valley of the Aniene, a tributary of Rome's Tiber River.
 Their remodel included floor-to-ceiling windows on the top floor that they used as their studio.